Translocation Down Syndrome

 Have trouble getting pregnant

-Have an increased chance of having a child with health problems
+Have a higher chance of having a child with health problems

-The parent can donate the right amount of chromosomes to a pregnancy.
-However, that parent also has a risk of donating too much or too little genetic material to a pregnancy.
+The parent can donate the right number of chromosomes to a pregnancy.
+But that parent also has a risk of donating too much or too little genetic material to a pregnancy.
 This is not something the parent can control or predict.
-The chance depends on the type of chromosome rearrangement and which chromosomes are involved.
+The chance depends on the type of chromosome shift.
+It also depends on which chromosomes are involved.

 There is another important thing to remember when a parent is found to have a translocation.
-The parents' siblings may also have inherited the translocation and, therefore, may have the same risks for problems with a pregnancy.
+The parents' siblings may also have inherited the translocation.
+They may have the same risks for problems with a pregnancy.
 For this reason, people with chromosome rearrangements should share this information with their relatives so that they can have the option of having their chromosomes studied.